betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

 Use the following metadata to describe the aggregate resource components:

-This file ("base" for aggregate resource):
+This file ("base"):
 - Aggregate: base
+   - The "base" designation indicates that content and metadata will be included from specified subresource files.

 Subtopic resource files:
-- Aggregate: subresource
+- Aggregate: subresource (to specify a subresource for an aggregate resource)
-The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
+  - The "subresource" specification indicates that the item will not be displayed as a separate resource on the front-end BSSW site.
 We expect this to be the most common usage.
-However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource in the aggregate.
+However, omitting this subresource designation will enable the item to be both (1) listed as a separate resource on the front-end site and (2) used as a subresource, as specified by an aggregate "base" resource.

 **To add a new resource using this file as a starting point:**
 - View this file in Raw mode.